Yr Elen

 Yr Elen is a mountain in the Carneddau range in Snowdonia, Wales.
-It is the ninth highest mountain in Snowdonia.
+It is the ninth-highest mountain in Snowdonia.
 The average annual temperature of the peak is around 4 C. It lies on a short ridge running north-northwest off the main northeast-to-southwest ridge of the Carneddau, just over one kilometre from Carnedd Llewelyn.

 It is usually climbed from the main ridge of the Carneddau, as it is only a short walk from Carnedd Llywelyn.
-It can also be climbed from Gerlan, near Bethesda, following Afon Llafar then heading up the slopes of Yr Elen, but this involves walking through wet valleys and a number of rivers that are difficult to cross.
+It can also be climbed from Gerlan, near Bethesda, following Afon Llafar, then heading up the slopes of Yr Elen, but this involves walking through wet valleys and several difficult rivers to cross.
 In drier times, ascent can be made via the crossing of Afon Caseg and then up the "front edge" of the peak.
-The views from this point north-west, over to Bangor and Anglesey, are stunning on a clear day, especially with a summer's sunset.
-This is well worth the arduous ascent.
+From here, views are north-west over to Bangor and Anglesey on a clear day.